based on 13 nights inc. flights & selected experiences

 Bullet Train Transfers

-Please note if traveling during Japan's popular Cherry Blossom season prices can increase considerably.
+Please note if travelling during Japan's popular Cherry Blossom season prices can increase considerably.

 Amazing and extensive itinerary giving you an introduction to all the highlights of Japan combined with some more off the beaten track destinations